joshloyal/DataView/README.md

 # DataView
-Library of Datasets with Munging Capabilities Build In
+Library of Datasets with Munging Capabilities Built In